neugierde/cantors-attic/docs/Heights_of_models.md

 - If \$\alpha\$ is a stable gap, then \$\alpha\$ is the \$\alpha\$th stable ordinal.<sup>Lemma 4.14</sup>
-- Existence of a minimal \$\beta_3\$-model of second-order arithmetic is equiconsistent with existence of a Ramsey cardinal (K. Apt, W. Marek,
+- Existence of a minimal \$\beta_3\$-model of second-order arithmetic is relatively consistent with existence of a Ramsey cardinal (K. Apt, W.
-  <a
+  Marek, <a
   href="https://www.sciencedirect.com/science/article/pii/0003484374900011"
   class="external text" rel="nofollow">Second-order arithmetic and related
   topics</a>, p.219, p.216)